When parents separate, one of the biggest challenges is staying organized between two homes.

 Are co-parenting apps worth it?

-Do co-parenting apps help reduce conflicts?
+Can co-parenting apps help reduce conflict?